Wigsicle/awsiot-pulse-sensor/README.md

 Our project idea was based around the MAX30102 Pulse Oximeter and Heart-Rate Sensor.
 Our aim was to reduced the time needed for the Singapore Civil Defence Force's ambulance to response to out-patients with heart related diseases.

 How we intended to carry out our idea was through the use of AWS.
-(Our lecturer told us it would be better to have a content provider for our project instead of a VM.)
+(Our lecturer suggested it would be better to have a content provider for our project instead of a VM.)

 The implemention consists of a on-person device , base station and dispatch end.